rotorflight/rotorflight-lua-scripts/README.md

 - or an ELRS 2.0.1 or newer receiver.

 ## Installation
 Download the [latest release](https://github.com/rotorflight/rotorflight-lua-scripts/releases) and copy the contents of the SCRIPTS folder to your transmitter.
+You will know if you did this correctly if the `rf.lua` file shows up in the `/SCRIPTS/TOOLS` directory.
+Also *Rotorflight conf* should now show up in the *Tools* menu of your transmitter.

 ### Copying the SCRIPTS folder

-Bootloader Method
+USB Method

-1. Power off your transmitter and power it back on in boot loader mode.
+1. Connect your transmitter to a computer with an USB cable.
-2. Connect a USB cable and open the SD card drive on your computer.
+2. Open the new drive on your computer.
-3. Unzip the file and copy the scripts to the root of the SD card.
+3. Unzip the file and copy the SCRIPTS folder to the root the new drive.
+4. Eject the drive.
-4. Unplug the USB cable and power cycle your transmitter.
+5. Unplug the USB cable.

-Manual method (varies, based on the model of your transmitter)
+SD Card Method

 1. Power off your transmitter.
-2. Remove the SD card and plug it into a computer
+2. Remove the SD card and plug it into a computer.
-3. Unzip the file and copy the scripts to the root of the SD card.
+3. Unzip the file and copy the SCRIPTS folder to the root of the SD card.
+4. Eject the SD card.
-4. Reinsert your SD card into the transmitter
+5. Reinsert your SD card into the transmitter.
-5. Power up your transmitter.
+6. Power up your transmitter.

-If you copied the files correctly, you can now go into the OpenTx Tools screen from the main menu and access the Rotorflight Configuration tool.
-The first time you run the script, a message 'Compiling...' will appear in the display before the script is started - this is normal, and is done to minimise the RAM usage of the script.
+If you copied the files correctly, you can now go into the *Tools* menu on your transmitter and access the Rotorflight Configuration tool.
+The first time you run the script, a message 'Compiling...' will appear in the display before the script is started.
+This is normal and is done to minimise the RAM usage of the script.

 ## Usage
 See the [Lua Scripts Wiki page](https://github.com/rotorflight/rotorflight/wiki/Lua-Scripts).